kekse1/count.php/README.md

 * **`rgb()`** (with 3x (0-255));
 * **`(comma separated)`** (list of 3x (0-255) and optionally 1x (0.0-1.0));
 * **`#`** hex color strings (w/ and w/o `#` prefix, with a length of one of: [ 3, 4, 6, 8 ]);

+> **Note**
+> Above formats don't need extended definition by their names or the `#` hex char.
+> (Mostly) the lengths are enough to determine which type it is.
+> So just set a list of numbers or any hexadecimal notation.

 ### Radix/Base
 The `radix` configuration should be an **Integer** between **2** and **36**.
 Default is, of course, **10**! :)~